MaibornWolff/codecharta/analysis/import/MetricGardenerImporter/README.md

 ### Create a CodeCharta json file by importing a given metric-gardener json file (run MetricGardener yourself):

-For this MetricGardener needs to be installed on your system.
-Install it with `npm i -g metric-gardener`
+In this case you need to use the metric-gardener beforehand (you can install it via `npm i -g metric-gardener`)

 ```
+# Parsing your source code with metric-gardener directly
 npx metric-gardener parse /path/to/source/code -o mg_results.json
+# Parsing the metric-gardener results with the cchs to produce a .cc.json
 ccsh metricgardenerimport mg_results.json --is-json-file -o outfile.cc.json
 ```